Wisconsin knows fear, and it goes beyond Brett Favre interception flashbacks and running out of Miller Lite.

 299 S Pearl Street, Berlin

 Misery Haunted House is jumping in on the trend of letting you take control of your fate.
 It recently added two escape rooms, in addition to the award-winning Return to the Darkside nightmarish haunted house.
-Entry costs $14, with $1 of every ticket sold being donated to the Oshkosh Area Humane Society.
+Entry is free, with donations welcome.

 13. Burial Chamber